A boy smiles as he shows how he washes his hands in clean water.

 Children die needlessly because of poor water, sanitation and hygiene-related problems

-Girls and boys are often the most impacted when access to clean water is difficult or where there is a lack of good hygiene and sanitation facilities.
-Diarrhea is both preventable and treatable, yet 446,000 children under the age of five die each year due to inadequate water, sanitation and hygiene.
+Girls and boys are often the most affected when access to clean water is difficult or where there is a lack of good hygiene and sanitation facilities.
+Diarrhea is both preventable and treatable, yet 446,000 children under the age of five die each year due to inadequate water, sanitation and hygiene (WASH).
 In conflict zones, children are nearly 20 times more likely to die from diarrheal disease than from the conflict itself.

 Even as progress is made, deep inequalities related to water and sanitation on regional and national levels remain.
 Globally, 2.3 billion people do not have a handwashing facility with soap and water at home.
 In sub-Saharan Africa, where the lack of water is more prevalent, women and girls often must walk more than 30 minutes to get water—a burden that also puts their health and safety at risk.